-The minimal and sporadic flow from the ponds and wetlands through the man-made drainages to an unamed tributary of Saar Creek and the downstream TNW results in extremely minimal, if any, functional contribution to the chemical and biological conditions in downstream waters, especially to habitat used by ESA listed species and essential fisheries habitat.
-The subject ponds, wetlands, and non-RPW tributaries in the relevent reach do not have a significant nexus with downstream waters of the U. S.
+The minimal and sporadic flow from the wetlands through the man-made drainages to an unamed tributary of Maddox Creek and the downstream TNW, South Fork Skagit River, results in extremely minimal, if any, functional contribution to the chemical and biological conditions in downstream waters, especially to habitat used by ESA listed species and essential fisheries habitat.
+The subject wetlands and non-RPW tributary system in the relevant reach do not have a significant nexus with downstream waters of the U.S.